CraftAcademyLabs/ca_course_v2/week_03/material/02_weather_app/04_geolocation_and_fetching_data.md

 3. Store the API responses in our state.
 4. Display the appropriate information on our site

-Maintaining an overview like this is good practice to avoid getting stuck and keeping an efficient work flow.
+Maintaining an overview like this is good practice to avoid getting stuck and keeping an efficient work flow throughout.
 With that said, let's get on with it!

 ## Getting user's position
-As we have practiced previously, when we want to display information that's based on API calls on our site's initial render, we can use `componentDidMount()`.
+As we have practiced previously, when we want to display information on our site's initial render that is based on API calls, we can use `componentDidMount()`.

-Define a state to contain the user's position, and other than that it's just carrying out the same code as we did in **Prerequisites**.
+**Define a state to contain the user's position, and, other than that, it's just carrying out the same code as we did back in *Prerequisites*.**

 **image: geolocation_and_fecthing_data_01**